Two Simple Ways To Break Bad Habits

 When Life Feels Stagnant, Use The Miracle Question To Move Forward

-How to use this to break a bad habit?
+How to use this to break a bad habit:

 Ask yourself the Miracle Question: Suppose tonight, while you slept, a miracle occurred.
 When you wake tomorrow, what things would you be able to notice that told you that your life had gotten better?

 Asking yourself this question, no limits on reality requirements, helps you identify clues that can lead you down a path of small steps that will eventually break a bad habit.
-For example: If I woke up and had an extra $500.00 in my checking account, I would know a miracle occurred.
+For example, If I woke up and had an extra $500.00 in my checking account, I would know a miracle occurred.
 Okay, great!
 You now have a starting point to break the bad habit of overspending.

 Stopping Bad Habits With The Miracle Question Method

 So, what steps are needed to create a $500.00 surplus in your checking account?
-The big answer is stop overspending- BUT- we already know that answer.
+The big answer is to stop overspending- BUT- we already know that answer.
 We are looking for small steps, micro choices that will help overthrow the larger problem of limited financial self-control.

-For example: If I woke up with $500.00 extra dollars in my account, it would mean that I had mastered control over my bad habit of excessive spending on my knitting hobby.
+For example, If I woke up with $500.00 extra dollars in my account, it would mean that I had mastered control over my bad habit of excessive spending on my knitting hobby.
 What would my miracle steps look like?

 The Miracle Question Encourages You To Use Your Imagination